nokia/nokia-deployer/README.md

 * username + token
 * sessionid

-Out-of-the box (using the deployment.integration.DummyIntegration module), the deployer provides authentification by username + password (we call this 'token-based' authentification, the token being the password).
+Out-of-the box (using the `deployment.integration.DummyIntegration` module), the deployer provides authentification by username + password (we call this 'token-based' authentification, the token being the password).
 Note that this is not supported by the web UI ; to use the web UI, you will need to write a sessionid authentification plugin.

-See the source for deployment/integration/DummyIntegration for details.
+See the source for `deployment/integration/DummyIntegration.py` for details.

 In its database, the deployer stores two identifying fields for each user:
 * accountid (this is a user ID, but called accountid because of historical reasons)